How to Become a Hospitalist

 Education - Undergraduate and Medical School

-High school students can prepare for a career in medicine by taking as many math and science classes as possible.
-Advanced coursework through AP, IB, or post-secondary option programs is especially desirable.
-Students should seek out work or volunteer experience in the medical field by working in a lab, shadowing a doctor, or volunteering.
-The Association of American Medical Colleges lists summer science enrichment programs for high school students on its website.
+High school students can best prepare for a career in medicine by focusing on courses in mathematics and the sciences.
+Advanced coursework through AP, IB, or post-secondary option programs is particularly desirable.
+Students should seek out work or volunteer experience in the medical field by working in a lab, shadowing a doctor, or volunteering as applicable.
+The Association of American Medical Colleges website lists summer science enrichment programs for high school students.

-Most aspiring physicians complete a bachelor's degree before medical school (though a few schools offer combined undergraduate-MD programs).
-No specific major is required for medical school, but college students should maintain a high GPA and complete prerequisite courses in biology, physics, and general and organic chemistry.
+Most aspiring physicians complete a bachelor's degree before medical school (though a few schools offer combined BA/BS + MD programs).
+No specific major is required for medical school, but college students should maintain a high GPA and must complete prerequisite courses in biology, physics, and general and organic chemistry.
 Undergraduates must also take the Medical College Admissions Test (MCAT), which is required for admission to almost all medical schools.
-It's important to continue gaining medicine-related work and volunteer experience during college.
+It's important to continue gaining medicine-related work and volunteer experience during college, as with high school.

 After medical school, graduates complete three to eight years of additional training in their specialty of interest.
 This period is called residency.

-Hospitalists typically complete a residency in internal medicine, family medicine, or pediatrics.
-A growing number of internal medicine residencies offer hospital medicine tracks.
+Although no specific type of residency is required to practice hospital medicine, many hospitalists will typically have completed a residency in internal medicine, family medicine, or pediatrics.
+A growing number of internal medicine residencies have even begun to offer dedicated hospital medicine tracks.

-In addition to residency, many hospitalists also complete a one-to-two year fellowship in a related sub-specialty (for example, internal medicine, family medicine, psychiatry or pediatrics).
+In addition to residency, many hospitalists also complete a one- or two-year fellowship in a related sub-specialty (for example, general internal medicine, geriatrics, etc).
 The Society of Hospital Medicine retains a list of hospital-medicine-focused fellowships.
 Most fellowships have both clinical and research components.

 Licensing and Certification for Physicians